UNIVERSITY OF WISCONSIN River Falls

 The Health Insurance Marketplace is a new way for individuals and families who meet certain income requirements to buy private health insurance plans.
 Four levels of plans are offered through the Marketplace.
 The plans vary from each other based on the amount of out-of-pocket medical expenses that are covered.
 For example, the lowest cost "bronze" plans only cover 60% of medical expenses, "silver" plans cover 70%, "gold" plans cover 80%, while the highest tier "platinum" plans cover 90% of medical expenses.
 Individuals may be eligible for a subsidy (depending on their income) that will reduce the cost of a Marketplace plan.

-One provision of this law that has already benefitted many students allows dependent children (including students) to remain on their parents' insurance until their 26th birthday.
+One provision of this law that has already benefited many students allows dependent children (including students) to remain on their parents' insurance until their 26th birthday.
 Under the ACA dependent children can remain on a parents' plan even if they no longer live with their parents, are not a dependent on a parent's tax return, are no longer a student, or are married.

+Do college students really need health insurance?
 If you do not have health insurance, you will want to shop for it, and there may be restrictions for when you can apply for coverage.
 Please see web pages below for more information about this.
 The law also provides new opportunities to acquire affordable health insurance.
 As an example, you may be eligible for coverage through the new online health insurance exchanges (also called the Health Insurance Marketplace).
 Exchanges can help you locate and compare plans, including coverage, benefits, premiums (purchase price), deductibles, and co-payment costs.

 You may find that you qualify for a premium subsidy (assistance) that will reduce the cost of an exchange plan.
 In some cases you may also qualify for a cost-sharing subsidy that will lower your out-of-pocket healthcare expenses.
 Whether you are eligible for a subsidy depends on your income.
 To learn what coverage and the level of assistance that might be available to you, visit the healthcare.gov web page.